-What you see isn’t what is heard
+What you see isn’t what the end user hears

 Visually, a list appears to have delimiters (bullets or numbers/letters) and items as part of its whole.
 But for an assistive technology user, specific tags define the list, its delimiters, and the items.
 Without correct list tags, this example list pictured is read as “Fruit bananas apples green red pears vegetables meat.”
 There is no way to know that green and red are a subset (or “child” items) of apples and that bananas, apples, and pears are a “child items” of the list item fruit.